view all blogs

 Introduction: gratitude is a growth lever (when it’s specific)

-Most B2B teams only say “thank you” in two places:
+Most business teams only say “thank you” in two places:

 • the automated email after someone books a meeting